What Vitamins Are Essential for Your Body?

 What Are Fat-Soluble and Water-Soluble Vitamins?

 Depending on how a vitamin acts within the body, they are divided into fat-soluble and water-soluble.
-Fat soluble ones are soluble in lipids and are absorbed in fat globules which travel into our blood through the lymphatic system of the small intestine.
-Then, once within our body they tend to stay in the liver and fatty tissues for a future use.
+Fat-soluble ones are soluble in lipids and are absorbed in fat globules that travel into our blood through the lymphatic system of the small intestine.
+Then, once within our body they tend to stay in the liver and fatty tissues for future use.
 On the other hand, water-soluble vitamins dissolve in the water and are not stored in our bodies, which means that we need a continuous supply of them.
-Below are mentioned some of the most important vitamins for a person's health, both physical and mental.

 Vitamins are extremely essential nutrients since they perform hundreds of roles in the body.
 They don't just help it grow and function properly but also boost the immune system, straighten bones and heal wounds.
 Moreover, all of them hold the power to prevent severe chronic diseases, heart defects and cancer.